Grizzly (film): Plot

-At the busy lowland campground, the bear kills another woman.
-Kelly once again insists on closing the park, but Kittridge still refuses.
+At the busy lowland campground, the grizzly kills another woman.
+Kelly again insists on closing the park, but Kittridge still refuses.
 The attacks are becoming a national news story and, to counteract this, Kittridge allows amateur hunters into the forest.
-Kelly, Stober and Scott are disgusted by this development.
-Later, a lone hunter is chased by the grizzly, but manages to escape by jumping into a river and floating to safety.
+Later, a lone hunter is chased by the grizzly but escapes by jumping into a river and floating to safety.
 Later that night, three hunters find a black bear cub.
 Believing it is the cub of the killer grizzly, they use it as bait for the mother.
-However, the grizzly finds and eats the cub without the hunters even noticing.
-Scott concludes that the grizzly is a male, as only male bears are cannibalistic.
+However, the grizzly finds and eats the cub without the hunters noticing.
 Kelly assigns fellow ranger Tom at a fire lookout tower on the mountain.
-However, the grizzly tears down the tower and kills Tom the next day.
-Kelly and Kittridge get into a heated argument over Kittridge's political ego.
+However, the grizzly tears down the tower and kills Tom.

 On the outskirts of the national park, a woman and her young child are attacked by the grizzly.
 The mother is killed while the child survives, albeit severely mutilated.
-Stunned by this development, Kittridge finally allows Kelly to close down the park and ban all hunters.
+Stunned by this development, Kittridge allows Kelly to close the park and ban all hunters.

-Stober and Kelly now go after the elusive grizzly alone, setting up a trap by hanging a deer carcass from a tree.
-The scheme fails, as the grizzly takes the bait without getting caught.
-The next day, Scott, tracking on horseback, finds the remains of the deer carcass and calls Stober and Kelly on the radio.
-He plans to drag the deer carcass behind his horse and create a trap by leading the grizzly towards them.
-However, the grizzly ambushes Scott, killing his horse and knocking Scott unconscious.
-He awakens a short time later to find himself half-buried in the ground.
+Stober and Kelly go after the grizzly alone, setting up a trap by hanging a deer carcass from a tree.
+However, the grizzly takes the bait without getting caught.
+The next day, Scott, tracking on horseback, finds the remains of the deer carcass and plans to drag it behind his horse and create a trap by leading the grizzly towards Stober and Kelly.
+However, the grizzly ambushes Scott, knocking him unconscious.
+He awakens to find himself half-buried.
 Just as he finishes digging himself out, the grizzly returns and kills him.

-Kelly and Stober discover Scott's mutilated body and, in despair, return to the helicopter to track the grizzly from the air.
-They soon spot the grizzly in a clearing.
-Immediately upon landing, the bear attacks the helicopter, swiping at the craft and causing Stober to be thrown clear.
-The bear kills Stober before turning on Kelly, who frantically pulls a rocket launcher from the helicopter.
-Before the grizzly can reach him, Kelly fires at the bear, killing him in a large explosion.
+Kelly and Stober discover Scott's mutilated body and return to the helicopter to track the grizzly from the air, where they spot it in a clearing.
+Immediately upon landing, the bear attacks the helicopter, causing Stober to be thrown clear.
+The bear kills him before turning on Kelly, who fires a rocket launcher at it, killing it in a large explosion.
 For several seconds, Kelly sadly stares at the burning remains of the grizzly before walking towards Stober's mutilated body.